shredthaGNAR/list-of-my-starred-repos/README.md

 * [MarkAntipin/image-search-engine](https://github.com/MarkAntipin/image-search-engine): Web app to search similar images
 * [IbrahimMourad/image-search-webapp](https://github.com/IbrahimMourad/image-search-webapp): simple app to search for images by  keyword using unsplash API
 * [ashwinishet/Image-Web-Scraper](https://github.com/ashwinishet/Image-Web-Scraper): This application is used for scraping images from google image search
+* [valinet/IMAPNotes](https://github.com/valinet/IMAPNotes): This is a simple Thunderbird extension (compatible with Thunderbird 78+ as of January 2021) that allows editing notes created, edited and synced from the iPhone Notes app.
 * [spidergears/import_chrome_bookmarks_to_pocket](https://github.com/spidergears/import_chrome_bookmarks_to_pocket): Simple chrome extension to import all your chrome bookmarks to Pocket.com account
 * [skratchdot/infinite-gradients](https://github.com/skratchdot/infinite-gradients): An HTML experiment for generating randomly created CSS3 gradients (both linear and radial)
 * [noahbuscher/inspire](https://github.com/noahbuscher/inspire): Collection of frontend dev and web design links :bulb: